🌴 Costa Maya Mayan Ruins & Bacalar Lagoon Excursion (Native Choice Review)

 Great for kids and first‑timers

-If you’ve never visited Mayan ruins before, this is a perfect introduction.
+If you’ve never visited Mayan ruins before, this is the perfect introduction.

 🌊 Relaxing at Bacalar Lagoon

-After the ruins, you’ll take a short (and bumpy) ride to the Bacalar Lagoon, one of the most beautiful spots in all of Mexico.
-The water is warm, shallow, and perfect for swimming or kayaking.
+After the ruins, you’ll take a short (and slightly bumpy) ride to Bacalar Lagoon, one of the most beautiful natural spots in Mexico.
+The water is warm, shallow, and unbelievably blue — perfect for swimming, floating, or kayaking.

 What to expect: